Royal London Hospital Museum

 Attraction Type: Museum

-Location: In the former crypt of St Philip's Church on Newark Street, 5 minutes in foot from Whitechapel underground station.
+Location: In the former crypt of St Philip's Church on Newark Street, five minutes on foot from Whitechapel underground station.

 Website: Royal London Hospital Museum